-OTA 228 Occupational Performance Across the Lifespan(3-0)
+OTA 228 Occupational Performance Across the Lifespan(3-0) 3 Credits s

-This course will focus on the observations, analysis, and performance of human occupations in work, self-care, and play/ leisure throughout the life span.
+This course will focus on the observations, analysis, performance of human occupations in work, self-care, and play/ leisure throughout the life span.
 The teaching and learning process and the language of occupational therapy will be incorporated.
 (Corequisites: OTA 101 and OTA 116)

-OTA 236 F,S Occupational Performance Issues in Later Adulthood (3-2) 4 Credits psychosocial and cognitive dysfunctions common to the elderly, OT practice framework domain, process and therapeutic intervention with the geriatric population.
+OTA 236 F,S Occupational Performance Issues in Later Adulthood 4 Credits

+This course will cover Occupational Therapy (OT) related geriatric issues.
+Topics include: study of the normal aging process, physical, psychosocial and cognitive dysfunctions common to the elderly, OT practice framework domain, process and therapeutic intervention with the geriatric population.
 This course will emphasize the importance of patient, family and caregiver education.
 A course fee will apply.
 (Prerequisite: OTA 140; Co-requisites: OTA 211 and OTA 221)